Solar panels offer two benefits that appeal to many homeowners: saving money on taxes and energy bills while reducing their carbon footprint.

 The other option is to lease the solar panels.
 Leasing could seem the right idea at first because there is little to no up-front cost, and your electric bill decreases.
 However, be mindful of the lease agreement terms.
 For example, does the interest rate change over the course of the lease?

 How can you make sure you aren’t falling victim to a scam?
+Read about 7 ways to avoid solar panel fraud.

 1. Choose a company that sells solar panels rather than leases them.